JesseRigon/Houstan/README.md

 # Houstan we have lift-off

 Houstan is the public repo for My Home Lab.
-It is currently version 0.0.0.0.0.0.1 *USE AT OWN RISK*
+It is currently version 0.01 *USE AT OWN RISK*

-To keep things consistent I have decided on a couple guidelines/principles for this home lab:

-1. Cheap
-   - I plan on sticking to big names in the open source world that have large enterprise clients.
-This is not because I don't like new projects, but that I am also cheap with my time and don't want to waste it on technologies that are not well documented, that don't have adoption and could disappear tomorrow.
-Except in certain cases where the solution is in a novel space to where it has no incumbent competitors.
-   - I will be hoarding old and new hardware from anywhichwhere so the goal is to create as much of a hardware agnostic setup as possible.

-2. Useful but Not Simple
-   - The goal in this Home lab is to familiarize and become competent in various current and future technologies.
-I will try to keep the main branch stable, but I may/will make breaking changes to the architecture over time.
-   - There are times when I might make decisions to deliberately make the stack a little confusing by using two different technologies for the same purpose in separate areas of the stack in order to acquire both skills.
-   - I will do my best to use only one software for one purpose and to find the best software for a particular job, but the previous statements hold priority.

 # Three heads of the Hydra

 These next sections explain the overall structure of the repo.
-Keep in mind these are separated by functionality not by which machine they will run on.
+*Keep in mind these are separated by functionality not by which machine they will run on.*

 ## Command Center